 8. Pizza on the Island of Certosa

-On a list of unique restaurants in the Venetian lagoon this might be the most unique.
+On a list of best restaurants in Venice this might be the most unique.
 On the back side of the Island of Certosa, you can see a small Ape truck with a long line of pizza lovers waiting for a taste of wood oven baked pizza.
 The deliciously prepared pizza is often considered the best pizza in Venice.
 Many locals stop by here for a swim and a bite.
 The price for a personal pizza is very economical.
 We recommend their Pizza Alla Norma.
 A real taste of Sicily in Venice.

 7. Trattoria alla Maddalena